irfanshadikrishad/JavaScript101/Lyrics Search App/README.md

 \- `node\_modules/`: (Auto-generated) Dependency folder (ignored by `.gitignore`).

 \- `dist/`: (Optional) Build output if using a bundler (ignored by `.gitignore`).

-\## Notes

-\- The app uses a mock dataset for partial lyrics due to issues with the `genius-lyrics` library in browsers.

-\- For real partial lyrics, consider obtaining a Genius API key and integrating it.